KostasValeckas/PyLongslit/docs/installation.rst

     If the Python version printed is not 3.10, you have several options:

-    1. If your version is > 3.10, you most likely will be fine.
+    1. If your version is not 3.10, you most likely will be fine.
 Otherwise, try one of the following steps.
     2. Install Anaconda and create the environment using the conda command as described above.
     3. You can set the Python version to be used by the terminal by adding the Python installation directory to the PATH environment variable.
 See the following link for more information: `How to set the path and environment variables in Windows <https://realpython.com/add-python-to-path/>`_.